5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 Create Smaller Goals

-Instead of creating something for the whole year, try breaking down larger goals into smaller, more manageable, goals.
+If consistency is an issue, instead of creating something for the whole year, try breaking down larger goals into smaller, more manageable, goals.

 You may find that you prefer quarterly or monthly goals that tie into a larger intention for the year instead of the pressure of sustaining something year-round.